 Outlook

-The sub-advisor favours attractively valued global companies whose performance is not driven by macroeconomic events.
+The sub-advisor looks to invest in attractively valued companies and is not driven by macroeconomic events.
+The sub-advisor doesn’t include any macroeconomic forecasting in the search or selection process.